vubiostat/shelter/README.md

 These are relevant questions and the answer depends upon your needs.

-The `keyring` package assumes the user is managing their keys and it's goal was to work with the difference system based keyrings, e.g. Mac vs PC, in a consistent manner.
+The `keyring` package assumes the user is managing their keys and it's goal was to work with the different system based keyrings, e.g. Mac vs PC, in a consistent manner.
 This package originally used `keyring` but it wasn't a perfect fit for the needs and goals we had.
 A user still had to write and manage code to deal with keyrings--and that code had poor portability to production